Noise-Induced Barren Plateaus in Variational Quantum Algorithms: Introduction

 The main open question for VQAs is their scalability to large problem sizes.
 While performing numerical heuristics for small or intermediate problem sizes is the norm for VQAs, deriving analytical scaling results is rare for this field.
-Noteworthy exceptions are some recent studies of the scaling of the gradient in VQAs with the number of qubits $n$~\cite{mcclean2018barren,sharma2020trainability,cerezo2020cost,volkoff2020large}.
-Namely, it was proven of that the gradient vanishes exponentially in $n$ for randomly initialized, deep Hardware Efficient ansatzes~\cite{mcclean2018barren} and dissipative quantum neural networks~\cite{sharma2020trainability}, and also for shallow depth with global cost functions~\cite{cerezo2020cost}.
+Noteworthy exceptions are some recent studies of the scaling of the gradient in VQAs with the number of qubits $n$~\cite{mcclean2018barren,holmes2021connecting,sharma2020trainability,cerezo2020cost,marrero2020entanglement,patti2020entanglement,volkoff2021large,cerezo2021higher,arrasmith2020effect}.
+For example, it was proven that the gradient vanishes exponentially in $n$ for randomly initialized, deep Hardware Efficient ansatzes~\cite{mcclean2018barren,holmes2021connecting} and dissipative quantum neural networks~\cite{sharma2020trainability}, and also for shallow depth with global cost functions~\cite{cerezo2020cost}.
 This vanishing gradient phenomenon is now referred to as barren plateaus in the training landscape.
-Fortunately, investigations into barren plateaus have spawned several promising strategies to avoid them, including local cost functions~\cite{cerezo2020cost}, parameter correlation~\cite{volkoff2020large}, pre-training~\cite{verdon2019learning}, and layer-by-layer training~\cite{grant2019initialization,skolik2020layerwise}.
+Barren plateaus imply that in order to resolve gradients to a fixed precision, on average, an exponential number of shots need to be invested.
+This places an exponential resource burden on the training process of VQAs.
+Further, such effects are not avoided by adopting optimizers that use information about higher order derivatives \cite{cerezo2021higher} or gradient-free methods \cite{arrasmith2020effect}.
+Fortunately, investigations into barren plateaus have spawned several promising strategies to avoid them, including local cost functions~\cite{cerezo2020cost,uvarov2020barren}, parameter correlation~\cite{volkoff2021large}, pre-training~\cite{verdon2019learning}, and layer-by-layer training~\cite{grant2019initialization,skolik2020layerwise}.
 Such strategies give hope that perhaps VQAs may avoid the exponential scaling that otherwise would result from the exponential precision requirements of navigating through a barren plateau.